Larry Sweeney: Professional wrestling career

 2007 saw him go on to a feud with Bryan Alvarez over the ICW/ICWA Texarkana Television Championship.
 On May 11, 2007, in McKeesport, Pennsylvania, he won the IWC Super Indy Title after defeating "Black Machismo" Jay Lethal, Azrieal, and Shiima Xion in a one-night tournament.
 He went on to feud for the title with "Fabulous" John McChesney, who defeated him for the title on July 7.
 After chasing McChesney for over six months, Sweeney regained the title on January 19, 2008, after winning a Texarkana Death Match.
 On July 20, 2007, Sweeney was crowned the first CWE Undisputed Champion after defeating Eddie Kingston and Chris Hero in separate matches in Youngstown, Ohio.

 He competed in a War Games match for the NWA Upstate promotion in Rochester, New York, in April 2007, after successfully defending the ICW/ICWA title against Eddie Kingston in a strap match the night before at Colgate University.
 On May 18, 2007, he lost to wrestling legend Kamala at Women's Superstar United in New York City.
-Sweeney made his debut with the Hawaii-based promotion Action Zone Wrestling on January 7, 2008, CIMA at their event Battleclash III, a match billed on his 'ain't no doubt about it' DVD as the 66th Pearl Harbor anniversary showdown.
+Sweeney made his debut with the Hawaii-based promotion Action Zone Wrestling on January 7, 2008, facing CIMA at their event Battleclash III, a match billed on his 'ain't no doubt about it' DVD as the 66th Pearl Harbor anniversary showdown.
 He also participated in a Boxer vs Wrestler match against Larry Barnes (44–3–0, 17 KO's) on April 5, 2008, in New Rochelle, New York, at New Rochelle High School for the New York State Wrestling Federation.

 In November 2008 he announced the formation of his own company, Bad Brothers of Wrestling (BBOW).
 Sweeney promoted two shows, in April 2007 and October 2008, at Colgate University and announced plans to run shows at schools and carnivals, primarily in the Midwest.